jimmywarting/FormData/README.md

 npm install formdata-polyfill
 ```

-A FormData polyfill
+A `FormData` polyfill

-This polyfill conditionally replace the native implementation rather then fixing the missing functions
+This polyfill conditionally replaces the native implementation rather then fixing the missing functions,
-since there is no way to get/delete something that you have appended already.
+since otherwise there is no way to get or delete existing values in the FormData object.
-Therefore this also patches `xhr.prototype.send` and `fetch` to instead send the FormData as a blob
+Therefore this also patches `XMLHttpRequest.prototype.send` and `fetch` to send the FormData as a blob.

-I was unable to patch Response/Request constructor
+I was unable to patch the Response/Request constructor
-so if you are constructing them with a FormData you need to call `fd._blob()` manually.
+so if you are constructing them with FormData you need to call `fd._blob()` manually.

 ```js
 new Request(url, {